The Myth of Traveling Kindness

 By Francesca Jahns

 This story needs a bit of setup.
 We took a day trip to Agios Nikolaos and were eating lunch at a restaurant by the beach.
-While we were waiting for our food to arrive an elderly Greek woman came to our table and, in Greek, proceeded to offer us some items that she had for sale.
+While we were waiting for our food to arrive, an elderly Greek woman approached our table and, in Greek, began offering items for sale.
 Francesca and I both felt conflicted.
-On one hand, we were inclined not to give her any money because we donate to many charities thoughout the year, there is always the possibility that the person will use the money to purchase drugs or alcohol and we are traveling on a tight budget.
+On one hand, we were inclined not to give her any money because we already donate to many charities throughout the year, we worried about the possibility of the money being misused, and we were traveling on a tight budget.

 They brainstormed ways to help those who were less fortunate.
-One child said they would invite her and her kids to their home.
-Another planned to donate bags of clothing to the woman and her kids.
-As they discussed ways they could help those who were less fortunate, Spyros, the God of Kindness, looked down upon them and smiled.
-He wanted to see what they family would really do after they saw the woman again.
+One child suggested inviting her and her children to their home.
+Another planned to donate bags of clothing.
+As they discussed these ideas, Spyros, the God of Kindness, watched from above and smiled.
+He decided to see what the family would do if they encountered the woman again.

-The following week, they saw the woman again in town, but this time she was with her four children.
+The following week, they saw the woman in town, this time accompanied by her four children.
 They were dressed in tattered clothing and looked very frail.
-The voyagers rushed over to them and offered food, water and clothing.
-They invited them to their house to shower, freshen up in new clothes, share a meal and have a warm bed to sleep in.
+The voyagers rushed to her side, offering food, water, and clothing.
+They invited the family to their home to shower, change into new clothes, share a meal, and sleep in warm beds.

-As the voyagers listened to the woman tell their story, they learned that they too were voyagers who had been traveling for months when they suddenly lost their money and were trying to make their way back to their home.
-But getting back home without any money proved to be harder than she thought.
-The five voyagers helped the woman and her children find a bus that would take them home.
-They would leave the next morning.
+As the voyagers listened to the woman’s story, they learned that she and her children were also voyagers.
+They had been traveling for months when they suddenly lost all their money.
+They were struggling to find a way back home.
+The family helped her find a bus that would take her and her children home the next morning.

-That night, Spyros, the God of Kindness, came down to the voyagers' home with the woman and her four children all sleeping soundly.
-He marvled at the new found friends that kindness had created and cast a spell down from heaven.
-If a person shows an act of kindness to another person, that act would set off a chain of kindness events that would travel all around the world as more act of kindness would keep setting off more acts of kindness.
+That night, Spyros, the God of Kindness, visited the voyagers’ home.
+He saw the woman and her children sleeping soundly and marveled at the friendship that kindness had created.
+He cast a spell from the heavens: any act of kindness shown to one person would create a chain reaction of kindness that would travel across the world.